dimfeld/unwebhook/README.md

 Need some custom functionality in response to repository changes, but don't want to go through the effort of writing a webhook?
 Unwebhook makes it easy, using a simple configuration format to run any command you want in response to an event.

-This hasn't been used in anything approaching a production environment.
-Much of the functionality is known to work, but many options are untested, as noted below.
+This hasn't been used in anything approaching a production environment, but it's pretty simple and light on resources.

 ## Usage